Internmain07/i-intern-development/README.md

 - add a `.env.example` at the repo root that combines the important environment values,
 - create simple run scripts in `package.json` to orchestrate both services.

 Completion summary: created top-level README with setup, run, and troubleshooting instructions for both backend and frontend.
+Updated to reflect multi-app architecture including new standalone FAQ app.